Darlene Love: Later career

-Love was the musical guest on Late Show with David Letterman on May 7, 2007, performing "River Deep-Mountain High."
+Love was the musical guest on Late Show with David Letterman on May 7, 2007, performing "River Deep-Mountain High".

 Love is featured in the documentary film 20 Feet from Stardom (2013), which premiered at the Sundance Film Festival and went on to win the Oscar for Best Documentary at the 86th Academy Awards.
 20 Feet from Stardom also won the 2015 Grammy Award for Best Music Film, with the award being presented to the featured artists as well as the production crew.

 Love recorded a duet, "He's Sure the Boy I Love", with Bette Midler on the latter's 2014 studio album It's the Girls!, a collection of songs paying tribute to girl groups.

 In August 2014, the Oprah Winfrey Network (OWN) announced their intention to develop a film based on Love's life, starring singer Toni Braxton.
 However, no further news has surfaced about this proposal.

-Love's most recent album, Introducing Darlene Love, was released September 18, 2015 on Steve Van Zandt's label, Wicked Cool Records.
+Love's most recent album, Introducing Darlene Love, was released September 18, 2015, on Steve Van Zandt's label, Wicked Cool Records.
 There are 10 songs on the album, including two new songs by Bruce Springsteen, and covers of Joan Jett and Elvis Costello songs, among others.
 In 2016, Love began touring her new album across the United States.

 Love recorded her first solo video concert on February 23, 2010, at the NJPAC.
 Darlene Love – The Concert of Love was released as a CD and DVD later that year.
 The concert was also broadcast on select public television stations.

 In 2023, Love reunited with Cher to sing "Christmas (Baby Please Come Home)" on Cher's album Christmas.
+She also performed the song in the 2025 Macy's Thanksgiving Day Parade.